ergoplatform/ergodocs/docs/dev/data-model/p2p-handshake.md

 ===========

-To establish a connection with another peer, handshake messages exchange is needed in the first place.
+To establish a connection with another peer, a handshake messages exchange is needed in the first place.
 This document describes handshaking procedure and messages format.

 Peer Feature
 ------------

+A peer feature describes some properties of a peer.
 Every peer can have one or more peer features.
-A peer feature describes some properties of a peer.
 Features are embedded into a handshake message and remain unchanged during the connection.
-Features are optional by default: a peer can add new ones, and if another peer is not recognizing it, the feature will be skipped.
-Feature format is arbitrary.
-Any number of features can be added to the handshake, only handshake message has size limit (8 KB).
+Features are optional by default: a peer can add new ones, and if another peer is not recognizing it, The node will skip the feature.
+The feature format is arbitrary.
+Any number of features can be added to the handshake; only handshake message has a size limit (8 KB).

-The only feature the reference client supported before 3.3.7 is "mode feature" (describing operating regime of the peer).
+The only feature the reference client supported before 3.3.7 is "mode feature" (describing the operating regime of the peer).
-Since 3.3.7, a new feature describing network magic and (pseudorandom) session id added
+Since 3.3.7, a new feature describing network magic and (pseudorandom) session-id added.

 Handshake Format
 ----------------